Waino/dockerdo/README.rst

 * **Avoid --network=host in Docker.**
   If you need to use network=host in Docker, you have to run sshd on a different port than 22.
   The standard Dockerfile overlay will not do this for you.

+* **On slow connections, sshfs can sometimes be slower to update the filesystem than you can run ``dodo`` commands.**
+  This can result in strange behavior, if you try to read the filesystem before it has been updated.
+  If this happens, have patience.

 Wouldn't it be nice